gauravmadishetty29-sonu/PRCP-1020-House-Price-Prediction/README.md

-# PRCP-1020-House-Price-Prediction
+# House Price Prediction

-House price prediction using Python and machine learning techniques
+This project predicts house prices using machine learning

+- Performed data analysis and preprocessing
+- Built regression models to predict house prices
+- Compared models and selected the best one

+# Tools : Python, Pandas, NumPy, Scikit-learn